notlosca/auslan-classification/README.md

 # auslan-classification
 Project concerning classification of AUSLAN signs.
 Created for the Mathematics in Machine Learning course @ Politecnico di Torino

+## How this repository is organized
+There are 5 notebooks, one for each method used, all structured in the same way to keep the experiments consistent with each others.
+The utils folder contains all the functions used for our tasks, while the data_exploration folder contains the code we used for the exploratory analysis of the dataset.

 ## AUSLAN Dataset
 The dataset [[1]](#1) is available at the [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/datasets/Australian+Sign+Language+signs+(High+Quality)).
 It contains 27 examples for each of the 95 classes of signs.
 All the examples are Multivariate Time Series (MTS) characterised by 22 predictors, 11 for each hand.